 The recipe makes one large panetone bread.

 - If you don’t like candied fruit, omit it and substitute more raisins.
-It will still taste great but won’t be the traditional Italian bread.
+It will still taste great.
+It just won’t be exactly like the traditional Italian bread.

 - Make sure the water that you add to the yeast is really just lukewarm.
 Too hot and it will kill the yeast, too cool and it won’t activate the yeast.